 Talent places the tubes into the centrifuge, shuts lid, and starts run.
 TEXT: See text for fast freezing organoid pellet

 Authors – I did not include fast freezing in the demonstration because you are continuing on with the protocol.
 Please let me know if you would rather include it, but if we do, I think we should also include incubating the samples in protein lysis buffer.
+This is not necessary to include

 Resuspend the organoid pellets in 100 microliters of protein lysis buffer per 10 microliters of packed cell volume [1].
 Flick to resuspend [2].